sqrew/tunes/book/src/comparisons.md

 - You prefer simple APIs with automatic optimization
 - You're building procedural or generative audio
 - You want framework-agnostic code
-- You have a discrete GPU and want 500-5000x synthesis performance

 **Choose Kira if:**
 - You only need playback and basic control
 - You want maximum stability and community support
 - You need a proven, battle-tested solution
-- Complex timing/scheduling is critical

 **Choose Rodio if:**
 - You need absolute minimal dependencies